LukDrey/eDNA_teaching_2023/README.md

 phyloseq::sample_data(phy_sch_ord_top25_named_plot) <- phyloseq::sample_data(sampledata_sch)
 ```

-To create some nice plots we need to define some colors and a function that fills the bars that we create.
+To create some nice plots, we will need to define some colors and a function that fills the bars that we create.

 ```{r, eval = F}
 my_cols <- paletteer::paletteer_d('ggsci::default_igv')